g-male/darin-portfolio/content/capturing/bird/fish-in-lake.md

 postyear: "2023"
 contentdesc: bird
 ---
 The wettest bird i've ever had the pleasure of capturing.
-Taken in Beppu, Japan.
+Shot in Beppu, Japan.